Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 5. Only lower Dialogue Volume if spoken lines are the specific thing masking cues for you.

-What You Should Notice: Effects stay punchy, and the overall mix is loud enough without feeling harsh.
+Expected result: Effects stay punchy, and the overall mix is loud enough without feeling harsh.

-How To Undo It: Put the three sliders back to their previous values.
+If you need to back out: Put the three sliders back to their previous values.

 ARC Raiders Voice Chat Modes